Celebrating Reconciliation Week 2021

 The ‘Mabu Jila’ (meaning ‘Safe Water’) platform resulted as an avenue to incentivize and encourage young people in communities to smart phones to record, upload and share traditional cultural expression.
 Early testing of the platform is currently underway in several sites across the Kimberley.

-Find out more about Kimberley Aboriginal Law and Cultural Centre on their website.
+Kimberley Aboriginal Law and Cultural Centre is the Kimberley’s peak Indigenous Law and Cultural centre.
+Find out more about them on their website.

 In their Footprints